Francis Tolentino: Chairman of the Metro Manila Development Authority

-To address the traffic situation in Metro Manila and to offer transportation alternative to the public, Tolentino relaunched the Pasig River Ferry System last April 2014, in coordination with the Pasig River Rehabilitation Commission and the Department of Transportation and Communications.
+To address the traffic situation in Metro Manila and to offer transportation alternative to the public, Tolentino relaunched the Pasig River Ferry Service in April 2014, in coordination with the Pasig River Rehabilitation Commission and the Department of Transportation and Communications.

-As an environmentalist, one of his advocacies is environmental protection.
-His plans include creating alternative energy resources that would be beneficial for both the people and the environment.
-Another advocacy that he is focusing on is the disaster calamity fund.
-He understands that Mother Nature is unpredictable and it is better to brace for the worst.
+As chair of the MMDA, Tolentino was designated by Metro Manila Commission Executive Order No. 86-09 as chair of the annual Metro Manila Film Festival, in which capacity Tolentino introduced a number of changes, including the introduction of new contest categories and the removal of box office receipts from the criteria for the selection of best picture starting from the 2010 edition.

-As chair of the MMDA, Tolentino was also designated by Metro Manila Commission Executive Order No. 86-09 as chair of the annual Metro Manila Film Festival, in which capacity Tolentino introduced a number of changes, including the introduction of new contest categories and the removal of box office receipts from the criteria for the selection of best picture starting from the 2010 edition.
+In July 2020, the Court of Appeals's Justice Pablito A. Perez, Twelfth Division denied the defamation complaint filed by Tolentino against Ted Failon.
+The 2017 case stemmed from Failon's commentary of possible misuse of public funds when the MMDA, then headed by Tolentino, purchased second-handmotorcycles.
+The appellate court ordered the Cavite Regional Trial Court, Branch 18 to dismiss the criminal proceedings.